EndPointCorp/end-point-blog/2022/06/getting-started-with-docker-and-kubernetes-on-macos.md

 docker run -d -p 80:80 nginx:latest
 ```

 Run the following command to check on the application.
-This is the equivalent to “ps -ef” on Linux OS.
+This is the Docker equivalent to the standard `ps` Unix command to list processes.

 ```sh
 docker ps